Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 Several psychological and practical factors drive home bias:

-• Familiarity bias: Investors prefer companies they know.
-You shop at Walmart, use Apple products, and stream Netflix — so buying those stocks feels natural and safe.
-Companies listed on the Tokyo Stock Exchange or the London Stock Exchange simply do not have the same emotional resonance.
+• Familiarity bias: Investors prefer companies they recognise.
+A consumer who shops at Walmart, uses Apple products, and streams Netflix is more inclined to buy those stocks; the action feels natural and safe.
+Companies listed on the Tokyo Stock Exchange or the London Stock Exchange lack the same familiarity.

-• Information asymmetry: U.S. financial media covers domestic companies extensively.
-Finding quality analysis on a mid-cap company listed in Germany or South Korea requires more effort, making investors default to what they know.
+• Information asymmetry: US financial media cover domestic companies extensively.
+Locating quality analysis on a mid-cap company listed in Germany or South Korea requires greater effort, leading investors to default to what they know.

-• Recent performance bias: U.S. stocks, particularly large-cap growth and technology names, have dramatically outperformed international stocks over the past 15 years.
-This recency bias leads investors to extrapolate recent trends into the future, assuming U.S. dominance will continue indefinitely.
+• Recent performance bias: US stocks, particularly large-cap growth and technology names, have outperformed international stocks substantially over the past fifteen years.
+This recency bias leads investors to extrapolate recent trends into the future and to assume that US dominance will continue indefinitely.

-• Currency complexity: The idea of dealing with foreign currencies, exchange rates, and their impact on returns adds a layer of complexity that many investors prefer to avoid.
+• Currency complexity: The prospect of managing foreign currencies, exchange rates, and their effect on returns introduces a layer of complexity that many investors prefer to avoid.

 • Perceived safety: Investors associate domestic markets with stability, familiar regulations, and legal protections.
-Foreign markets are perceived as riskier, even when that perception is not fully supported by data.
+Foreign markets are perceived as riskier, even when the perception is not fully supported by the data.

 The Cost of Home Bias

-The real-world cost of home bias is significant.
-Research from Vanguard shows that a portfolio holding only U.S. stocks experienced higher volatility than a globally diversified portfolio over most 10-year rolling periods since 1970.
-The diversification benefit of adding international stocks has historically reduced portfolio volatility by 1-2 percentage points annually without meaningfully reducing returns.
+The real-world cost of home bias is substantial.
+Research from Vanguard demonstrates that a portfolio holding only US stocks exhibited higher volatility than a globally diversified portfolio over the majority of ten-year rolling periods since 1970.
+The diversification benefit of adding international stocks has historically reduced portfolio volatility by one to two percentage points annually without meaningfully reducing returns.

-Moreover, U.S. market dominance is cyclical.
-While the 2010-2024 period strongly favored U.S. stocks (largely driven by the technology sector), the 2000-2009 period and the 1970-1989 period both saw international stocks outperform.
-Investors who concentrate entirely in domestic stocks are making an implicit bet that one country’s market will always win — a bet that history does not support.
+Moreover, US market dominance is cyclical.
+While the 2010 to 2024 period strongly favoured US stocks (largely driven by the technology sector), the 2000 to 2009 period and the 1970 to 1989 period both saw international stocks outperform.
+Investors who concentrate entirely in domestic stocks are making an implicit bet that a single country’s market will always prevail—a bet that history does not support.

-Key Takeaway: Home bias is a natural tendency, but it results in unnecessary concentration risk.
-Understanding how many stocks you need for proper diversification includes considering geographic diversification, not just the number of individual holdings.
+Key Takeaway: Home bias is a natural tendency, but it produces unnecessary concentration risk.
+Understanding the number of stocks required for proper diversification entails considering geographic diversification, not merely the number of individual holdings.

 Global Stock Market Capitalization by Region (2025) Total World Market Cap: ~$110 Trillion | Source: MSCI ACWI United States ~60% ~$66T Europe ~16% ~$17.6T Emerging Markets ~11% ~$12.1T Other Developed (Canada, Australia, etc.) ~7% ~$7.7T Japan ~6% ~$6.6T Non-U.S. markets = ~40% of world Ignoring international stocks means missing ~$44 trillion in opportunities